 The Notebook (2004) Extended Trailer HD, A99 Studios

 And it’s contrived by the numbers, he’s Noah, she’s Allie. he’s rich, she’s poor.
 Meet in a contrived way with an OTT plot for the star-crossed lovers.
 Banned from seeing each other by her parents, his father cooler.
 He writes.
 She doesn’t get the letters as her mother been secreting them away.
 She meets a lovely bloke.
 He makes her dream house.
 She finds out he sent letters, the mother admits what she did…and gives her ALL of them.
 (Luckily not narrated for the entire 365 days he wrote them).
 But mum once dated poor man went too.
 Reconciliation with Noah, soft-focus sex and… Yawn.

-Sorry but if you are having a contrived romance movie night, admittedly only your granny would like THIS is the movie to watch.. but otherwise watch that much better, more romantic movie Deadpool (2016) you know it makes sense.
+Sorry, but if you are having a contrived romance movie night, admittedly only your granny would like THIS as the movie to watch.. but otherwise watch that much better, more romantic movie Deadpool (2016) you know it makes sense.
 And who knows Granny might like that nice Mr Reynolds.

 So here’s you lucky bloggers who’ve been tagged

 Paul S at Pfeiffer Films and Meg Movies